daronphang/coding_resources/javascript/ajax.md

 };
 ```

-## Errors Not Rejected:
+## Fetch vs XMLHTTPRequest:
-HTTP errors such as 404 or 500 does not cause Fetch Promise to reject and hence, .catch() is never run.
-Rejection oly occurs if a request cannot be completed.
+- HTTP errors such as 404 or 500 does not cause Fetch Promise to reject and hence, .catch() is never run.
+Rejection only occurs if a request cannot be completed.
+- Fetch won't send cookies unless credentials init option is set.